-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 65,910 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ 122,736 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
 (106,163) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-210.000 210,000 Amortization of deferred outflows/inflows of resources is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+225,000 Amortization of deferred outflows/inflows of resources is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (10,671) Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(1,762) reported on the statement of activities but not on the fund financial statements.
-3,280 Change in net position of governmental activities \$ 160,594
+(1,762) The change in accrued interest between the current and prior year is reported on the statement of activities but not on the fund financial statements.
+3,750 Change in net position of governmental activities \$ 232,890